AceArorong/AceArorong.github.io/README.md

 # AceArorong.github.io
-This is a Student Portfolio Website - Project in Introduction to Computing
+Student Portfolio Website: An Introduction to Computing Project

-The Purple text on the Education tab, under Certifications, can be clicked to direct you to a Google Drive file.
+Note: The Purple text on the Education tab, under Certifications, can be clicked to direct you to a Google Drive file.

 MY WEBSITE PREVIEW: